S2E1 - Jon Hartough, Southeast Asia Regional Coordinator of the International Transport Workers' Federation (ITF)

 Labor Link Podcast host Judy Gearhart speaks with Jon about the ITF's support for the Fisher Rights Network (FRN), a union of migrant workers with a presence in a growing number of Thai ports, and why he finds this work so inspiring.
 Jon recently published a summary of what fishers are up against in The New Samudra Report, #86.
 Highlights from that article follow.

-However, despite these problems, fishers are now recognizing they can reshape the industry and improve their future, if they organize to build power.
 The International Transport Workers’ Federation (ITF) has been assisting fishers in forming the Fishers Rights Network (FRN), the first and only independent and democratic trade union for migrant fishers in Thailand.
 Since its inception in 2018, the FRN has established organizing centers in three major Thai fishing ports and organized over 3,000 migrant fishers.
 The main organizing centers are in Songkhla (in the ‘Deep South’), Ranong (on the Andaman Sea coast along the Myanmar border), and in Trat (eastern Thailand on the Cambodian border).
 These strategic locations have allowed the FRN to organize fishers as they enter the country and while they work on board fishing vessels.